openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

  - Thoth's configuration file after hardware and software discovery (that's the .thoth.yaml being expanded from the template.)
  - Asking Thoth for advise...
 (That is where thamos interacts with Thoth API)

-Now if check the UI, your app should be running under `Workloads -> Pods`.
+Now if you check the UI, your app should be running under `Workloads -> Pods`.

 Once the application is deployed, you can check the logs from the deployed app using -